–Raga Tags & Classifiers–

 Ancient | Carnatic | Modern

-Ancient: Ragas which have remained in use and distinctly identifiable for several centuries or more (i.e. via a continuous lineage, or mentioned in lakshanagranthas) – e.g. Megh & Shree
+Ancient: Ragas which have remained distinctly identifiable for at least several centuries (e.g. via mention in lakshanagranthas) – e.g. Shree.

-Carnatic: Ragas adopted from South Indian music over the past few centuries – e.g. Kirwani, Vachaspati, & Malay Marutam
+Carnatic: Ragas adopted from South Indian classical music over the past century or so – e.g. Kirwani, Vachaspati, & Malay Marutam.

-Modern: Ragas created in the past century or so, typically via the innovations of a specific artist – e.g. Chandranandan (1940s: Ali Akbar Khan), Parameshwari (1960s: Ravi Shankar), Antardhwani (1990s: Shivkumar Sharma), and Annapurna (2010s: Rupak Kulkarni)
+Modern: Ragas created since the advent of recorded sound (~a century ago), typically via a specific artist – e.g. Chandranandan (1940s: Ali Akbar Khan) & Antardhwani (1990s: Shivkumar Sharma).

 —Prevalence—